umitproject/network-scanner/share/doc/umit/src/comparing_results.rst

 comparison when selected at those combo boxes.

-If one or both of the scan results that you wish to compare are not loaded in Umit's main interface, you can compare then by loading then inside the *Compare Results Window* without the need of closing the window, loading the results into scan tabs, and then openning the *Compare Results Window* again.
+If one or both of the scan results that you wish to compare are not loaded in Umit Network Scanner's main interface, you can compare then by loading then inside the *Compare Results Window* without the need of closing the window, loading the results into scan tabs, and then openning the *Compare Results Window* again.
 To load then directly, use the Open button that resides on the right of each combo box.

-You may also want to compare results that are not saved into files, but inside the Umit's search data base.
+You may also want to compare results that are not saved into files, but inside the Umit Network Scanner's search data base.
 To load those results, you'll have to load then into scan tabs first, and then open the *Compare Results Window* to compare them.
 It's a bit cumbersome, but loading then directly from the *Compare Results Window* would implicate on creating more widgets inside the window and making it more complex, thus lowing it's usability anyway.